 - Personal exit plan (to know your immigration options after your study and prioritize the Provinces that will increase your options of becoming a permanent resident in Canada).

-As of February 2022, the Express Entry General Draw has been on hold since December 2020.
+The Express Entry General Draw that has been on hold since December 2020 has now returned in July 2022.
+But for many applicants, the cut-off for the draw is still very high, and many applicants will need a Canadian work experience, second language test in French, a job offer, or provincial nomination to be eligible.
 If you are wondering what the Express Entry program is, you can read more on that here.

 Express Entry is a popular program that many foreign nationals have been using to apply directly for permanent residence in Canada.

 Due to the delay in the program, the next best option that many individuals are considering is coming to Canada as a student first.
 If you study in Canada, you may either be eligible to apply for the Canadian Experience Class (CEC) of the Express Entry now that the general draw is back, or you may seek a student nomination for permanent residence from a province.

 Canada and many of the provinces are always looking out for those who have studied here, so there will always be something for you to stay permanently.

 Becoming a permanent resident is, however, not automatic, so you have to play your cards right by knowing your options early enough and positioning yourself for the opportunities.

 So, today, let me tell you about the Canadian provinces to go to as a student to increase your chances of becoming a permanent resident through a provincial nomination.

 There is a student category of provincial nomination in Saskatchewan.
 Once you graduate from a recognized school in the province and work for a minimum of 6 months, you are eligible for nomination for Permanent Residence.

 There are some additional requirements to note, but you will find all the information you need here

 In Ontario, there is an International student stream that requires you to get a job offer.
 This is for all levels of study.
 You need a job offer for this stream, and can see more information on it here